This section looks into the different features of dashboards and tiles that help us control the data shown on the dashboard.

 tile filterTile content filterwidget ID N~dAJ_C8Vw2 table stock_goods column MonthYearNamedFormat default_value 'Feb, 2018' settings _ auto_fetch true

-In this case the dashboard sheets will be filtered using the condition
+In this case the dashboard reports will be filtered using the condition

 MonthYearNamedFormat = 'Feb, 2018' on load.